yashnair007/RSS-News-Aggregator-with-Llama3/README.md

 AI News Summarizer is designed as a fully functional and modular intelligent news dashboard.
 It combines real-time RSS feeds, robust country/source filtering, and high-quality LLM summaries — creating a platform that bridges raw data with intelligent synthesis.
 Fully deployable serverlessly and structured for extensibility, this project stands as a strong demonstration of applied LLM integration for media monitoring and analysis.

+## Bugs and Fixes:
+Currently, the tool is optimized primarily for desktop use, and may not render correctly on mobile devices; future updates will include enhancements for full cross-platform compatibility.
+Additionally, users may encounter occasional bugs in the "Follow Up" section when tracking specific topics—these issues are known and will be resolved in upcoming versions.
+While the current UI has been designed with clarity and functionality in mind, we understand it may not align with everyone’s preferences.
+Further UI enhancements and customization options are planned to improve user experience.

 ![App Screenshot](RSS.jpg)